pgEdge/cli/docs/functions/setup.md

         Defaults to 5432 if not specified

     --pg_ver=PG_VER
         Defaults to latest prod version of pg, such as 16.
-May be pinned to a specific pg version such as 16.1
+May be pinned to a specific pg version such as 16.4

     -s, --spock_ver=SPOCK_VER
-        Defaults to latest prod version of spock, such as 3.2.
-May be pinned to a specific spock version such as 3.2.4
+        Defaults to latest prod version of spock, such as 4.0.
+May be pinned to a specific spock version such as 4.0.1

     -a, --autostart=AUTOSTART
         Defaults to False

+    -i, --interactive=INTERACTIVE
+        Defaults to False

+    -y, --yes=YES
+        Accept input parms without prompting to confirm (always set to True when interactive is false)